100 Evaluation Essay Topic Ideas

 - Evaluate one or more dance studios in your area or compare two programs.
 How well is the program run?
 Are the costs reasonable?
 Is the instruction age-appropriate?
 Are there opportunities for performing or joining competitions?

-- Evaluate a gymnastics program or compare two different programs.
-What ages and/or skill levels are best served by this program?
+- Assess a gymnastics program or compare two different programs.
+What ages or skill levels are best served by this program?
 What skills are taught?
 How good is the equipment?
 How good is the instruction?
 Are there opportunities for competition?
 Are the costs reasonable?

 - Evaluate the sport of swimming.
 How does it compare to a team sport?
 What are the advantages of swimming as a sport?
 How does it compare in terms of commitment and practice?